ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 (#iana-considerations) creates a registry for known DMARC tags and registers the initial set defined in this document.
-Only tags defined in this document or in later extensions, and thus added to that registry, are to be processed; unknown tags MUST be ignored.
+Only tags defined in that registry are to be processed; unknown tags MUST be ignored.

 The following tags are valid DMARC tags: